After doing a lot of research and never being able to locate a Lee Big Stopper, I came across the Light Craft Workshop ND500.

 1. It’s Not Too Dark

 This is a bonus.
-It cuts out 9 stops not 10 like the Big Stopper.
-This gives you all the benefits of being able to shoot on very long exposures in mid-day, but it also lets you be able to slightly see through it, so you don’t have to constantly take the filter off to frame your shot.
+It cuts out nine stops, not ten like the Big Stopper.
+This gives you all the benefits of shooting very long exposures in mid-day, but it also lets you see through it slightly, so you don’t have to constantly take the filter off to frame your shot.

 I’ve heard of some people switching their camera to Live Mode and then cranking the ISO.
 This works as well.

-The screw-on filter threads are nice because you can get it in the 82mm thread size.
-Meaning it will work for most of your lenses.
-I bought it for my Canon 16-35mm lens and adapt it to all my other lenses.
+The screw-on filter threads are nice because you can get them in the 82mm thread size, which means they will work for most lenses.
+I bought one for my Canon 16-35mm lens and have since adapted it to all my other lenses.

 ISO Shutter and Aperture in Mid-Day

-I could see 10 stops from the Lee Big Stopper being slightly better if you needed a longer shutter.
+I could see ten stops from the Lee Big Stopper being slightly better if you needed a longer shutter.
 With that extra stop of ND, you could lower your f-stop a little bit while still maintaining a 30-second shutter.
-You could always go down to 15 if you like as well, but I like 30.
+You could always go down to 15, but I like 30.

-I guess you could always screw on another 3 stop ND if you needed more.
-This would of course add additional color shift.
+I guess you could always screw on another three stop ND if you needed more.
+This would, of course, add a color shift.

 Color Shifts

 I haven’t noticed any bad color shifts.
-It seems to make the scene slightly more blue which is good and easy to correct.
+It makes the scene slightly bluer, which is good and easy to correct.

 The biggest thing is the extra little vignetting.
-It’s not ugly and is feathered nicely which gives a decent effect.
+It’s not ugly and is feathered nicely, which has a decent effect.

-I’ll post more sample photos as I go and continue to update the Light Craft Workshop ND 500 Review as I go.
+I’ll post more sample photos and continue to update the Light Craft Workshop ND 500 Review as I go.